 Chris wanted to make a better life for his son.
 Everything he does in the film is to try to hold onto his family and bring them through those scary times.
 It’s inspiring to see him fight and pursue not only his own happiness, but the happiness of his son.

 So what about his son?
 Why doesn’t the film provide any closure about his fate, even though the events of the film take place in the 1980s and the film came out in 2006?
 So Christopher would definitely be an adult by then.

 Fathers and Sons

 I love that the film stars real-life father and son Will Smith and Jaden Smith.
 Their relationship on screen is heightened by that fact.
-(Note: I forgot to fact-check this part, and actually, it looks like Will Smith is still married to his wife, so I apologize for that error) It’s been 10 years since this film debuted, and it’s a little sad to see how Jaden has disintegrated into just another attention-seeking former child star.
+It’s been 10 years since this film debuted, and it’s a little sad to see how Jaden has disintegrated into just another attention-seeking former child star.

 By leaving out any information about young Christopher Gardner’s life as an adult, it leads me to worry that he didn’t enjoy much success like his father.
 Maybe they drifted apart over the years and the son didn’t want his current situation being mentioned in the film.
 Or it could be that he was just a typical young man in his twenties with nothing much accomplished at that point in his life.
 But it still would have been nice to hear that he’s alive and attending college or going into a certain field of work.